IEntin/ClientServer/docs/README.md

 server client testbin runtests.\
 runtests is a pseudo target which invokes running\
 tests if this target is older than test binary testbin.\
-By default all targets are built:\
+By default all targets are built and tests run:\
 'make -j4'\
 (4 is the number of cpu cores)\
 Any combination of targets can be specified, e.g.\